-Literature related to IA-32 processors is listed on-line at this link:
+Literature related to Intel 64 and IA-32 processors is listed on-line at:

-http://developer.intel.com/design/processor/
+http://developer.intel.com/products/processor/index.htm

 Some of the documents listed at this web site can be viewed on-line; others can be ordered.
 The literature available is listed by Intel processor and then by the following literature types: applications notes, data sheets, manuals, papers, and specification updates.